-Our courses are approved as electives and Continuing Education by the International Equine Bodyworkers Association, and by the American Council of Animal Naturopathy
+Our courses are approved as electives and Continuing Education by the American Council of Animal Naturopathy

 - Questions about taking an on-line class?
 Click here.